dwarvesf/playbook/engineering/ios.md

 [Xcode][xcode] is the IDE of choice for most iOS developers, and the only one officially supported by Apple.
 There are some alternatives, of which [AppCode][appcode] is arguably the most famous, but unless you're already a seasoned iOS person, go with Xcode.
 Despite its shortcomings, it's actually quite usable nowadays!

-To install, simply download [Xcode on the Mac App Store][xcode-app-store].
+To install, simply download [Xcode on the Mac App store][xcode-app-store].
 It comes with the newest SDK and simulators, and you can install more stuff under _Preferences > Downloads_.

 [xcode]: https://developer.apple.com/xcode/
 [appcode]: https://www.jetbrains.com/objc/
 [xcode-app-store]: https://itunes.apple.com/us/app/xcode/id497799835

-### Project Setup
+### Project setup

 A common question when beginning an iOS project is whether to write all views in code or use Interface Builder with Storyboards or XIB files.
 Both are known to occasionally result in working software.
 However, there are a few considerations: